 - P2P in windows update may sometimes cause disk activity, and even steal your internet bandwidth.
-This feature allows Microsoft to use your bandwidth to distribute updates to other computers via P2P.
-You can safely disable this malicious feature.
+This feature allows Microsoft to use your bandwidth to distribute updates to other computers on the internet via P2P.
+It is recommended you disable this.

 - Windows defender can cause high disk use when updating, and sometimes while performing background scans.

 - AppXSVC is a service for Windows app store, and is known to cause high disk use.

 - Microsoft Compatibility Telemetry sometimes causes high disk use.
 The service is related to Microsoft's collection of data.

 It should be noted that a little disk activity is normal, and should not effect performance in any way.

 If the activity often goes up for no apparent reason, try shutting down any non-windows apps and services, to narrow down the possible sources for the activity.
 You can run Resource Monitor from the performance tab in Task Manager to monitor disk activity and CPU use.

 The P2P feature in Windows Update can easily be disabled, but it is sadly turned on by default, which means that Windows might sometime use your bandwidth.
 People with slow DSL connections, or who are sharing their connection could in theory be greatly affected by these P2P uploads.